egovernment/egovernment.github.io/_how-to/part-a/113-change-the-determinants-of-a-registration.markdown

 introduction-img: '112.gif'
 prevUrl: 112
 nextUrl: 121
-done: ''
+done: 'yes'
 lang: en
 ref: 113
 ---

 Every registration is associated with a service, so to modify it, we need to know the service to which it applies.

 A registration applicability for given file is defined using `isApplicable` property (defaults to true).
 Additionally, it can be either mandatory or optional.
 This is controlled with `isMandatory` property (defaults to true).
-Both of these properties can have hard-coded values (true or false) or can be defined as getters that resolve it's value from fields of the guide.
+Both of these properties can have hard-coded values (`true` or `false`) or can be defined as getters that resolve it's value from fields of the guide.

 **To change applicability of a registration:**

 1. Open file `model/<business-process-your-service>/registrations/<your-registration>.js`.
-2. Set the value of a `isApplicable` property to a function that will resolve registration applicability.
+2. Set the value of an `isApplicable` property to a function that will resolve registration applicability.

 **To change whether a registration is mandatory or optional:**

 1. Open file `model/<business-process-your-service>/registrations/<your-registration>.js`.
-2. Set the value of a `isMandatory` property to a function that will resolve registration applicability.
+2. Set the value of an `isMandatory` property to a function that will return `true` for cases when registration is mandatory and `false` or `undefined` when it is optional.

 ## Example